narrowspark/automatic/doc/CONFIGURATORS.md

 to detect the contents added by this dependency in case you uninstall it later.
 > !!!
 Don't remove or modify these separators.

-Composer Scripts Configurator `composer-auto-scripts`
+Composer Auto Scripts Configurator `composer-auto-scripts`

-Registers scripts in the `composer-auto-scripts` section of the `composer.json` file to execute them automatically when running `composer install` and `composer update`.
+Registers `auto-scripts` in the `composer-scripts` section of the root `composer.json` file to execute them automatically when running `composer install` and `composer update`.
 The value is an associative array where the key is the script to execute (including all its arguments and options) and the value is the type of script (`php-script` for PHP scripts, ``script`` for any shell script):